 The objective of the CDM programs is to reduce electricity consumption in the Province.
 On March 21, 2019, the Government of Ontario issued ministerial directives to the IESO related to the delivery of CDM programs.
-Previously, LDC and other distributors delivered the CDM programs; under the new method, the IESO will be responsible for delivering the CDM programs.
+Previously, LDC and other distributors delivered the CDM programs; under the new directives, the IESO became responsible for delivering the CDM programs.

 Under its ECA with the IESO, LDC had a joint CDM plan with Oakville Hydro for the delivery of CDM programs over the 2015-2020 period.
-The joint CDM plan provided combined funding of approximately \$421.0 million, including participant incentives and program administration costs, with an energy savings target of approximately 1,648 GWh.
-The program for Oakville Hydro under the joint CDM plan started on January 1, 2016.
-LDC received \$217.3 million from the IESO as at December 31, 2019 to deliver certain CDM programs.
-On September 26, 2018, \$15.8 million was confirmed by the IESO as the joint mid-term incentive, of which \$14.9 million, representing LDC's portion was received in November 2018.
 As part of implementing its new mandate, the IESO terminated the ECA effective June 20, 2019.
 LDC was required to cease marketing and business development for all CDM programs immediately and make commercially reasonable efforts to wind down the delivery of programs.
-Under the ECA, LDC is entitled to reimbursement from the IESO of its eligible expenses and administrative costs relating to the wind-down of its role in the CDM programs.
-Participant agreements with customers for many of the CDM programs that were in effect before April 1, 2019 will remain in effect notwithstanding the termination of the ECA and LDC will remain responsible for its obligations under such agreements.
-Participants will have until December 31, 2020 to complete the projects.
-Amounts received from the IESO for the funding of the projects under the participant agreements, but not yet spent, are presented in the Corporation's consolidated balance sheets under current liabilities as deferred conservation credit.
+Under the ECA, LDC was entitled to reimbursement from the IESO of its eligible expenses and administrative costs relating to the wind-down of its role in the CDM programs.
+Participant agreements with customers for many of the CDM programs that were in effect before April 1, 2019 remained in effect notwithstanding the termination of the ECA and LDC remains responsible for its obligations under such agreements.
+On July 22, 2020, the Government of Ontario issued ministerial directives to the IESO directing it to extend the deadline by which participants are to complete the projects from December 31, 2020 to June 30, 2021.
+Amounts received from the IESO for the funding of the projects under the participant agreements, but not yet spent, are presented on the Corporation's consolidated balance sheets under current liabilities as deferred conservation credit.